 Consequences of Not Including Mandatory Disclosures

-In Hawaii, a tenant has the right to demand lease disclosures.
-If the landlord fails to comply with the mandatory lease disclosures within 10 days after the tenant has made the demand for the disclosure, the landlord can be held liable for $100 plus reasonable attorney’s fees.
-(HRS §521-67)
+Failure to comply with mandatory statewide lease disclosures within 10 days after the tenant demanded them makes a Hawaii landlord liable for $100 plus reasonable attorney’s fees.

 Sources